RVAGameJams/learn2love/pages/02-16-binary-and-bitmasks.md

 ## Exercises

 - Play with the bitmasks.
 Can you make the enemy collide with the powerup instead of the player?
 - Take a look at how groups work as described in [Fixture:setGroupIndex](https://love2d.org/wiki/Fixture:setGroupIndex).
-How can you create collision rules using groups instead of setting the bitmask and category?
-What are the advantages of each method?
+This is a simpler, but more limited method of detecting collision.
+Can it be used to imitate the collision rules above?